NilFoundation/placeholder/crypto3/libs/algebra/docs/implementation.md

 @tableofcontents

-The key idea of `algebra` is to provide usefull interfaces for basic cryptography math.
+The key idea of `algebra` is to provide useful interfaces for basic cryptography math.
 It's based on NilFoundation fork of Boost.Multiprecision so that it can be used with boost cpp_int, gmp or other backends.

 We expanded Boost.Multiprecision with `modular_adaptor`, which is actually a multi-precision number by some modular.
 It contains